Exercise Exercise

 • Pain quality and location– intermittent/constant, dull/sharp, hot/cold, deep/superficial

-• Activities that provoke symptoms (‘unstable feeling’, pain, clicking or crepitus)
+• Activities that provoke symptoms of pain, clicking or crepitus

-• State of the wound or scar including the colour, sensitivity to temperature, discharge (serous or coloured), hypersensitivity, and presence of keloid scarring or adhesions
+• Wound or scar status including the colour, sensitivity to temperature, discharge (serous or coloured), hypersensitivity, and presence of keloid scarring or adhesions.

 Sternal Instability Description